dmbarbour/Sirea/README.md

 --
 -- > bxy :: B (S p x) (S p y)
 --
--- This describes a behavior that takes a signal of type `x` and -- generates a signal of type `y`.
-Further, the `p` value represents -- partition - an abstract location for the signal.
-Type S is not -- an actual Haskell data type (it is an empty data decl).
-Instead -- it represents that this is a concrete signal.
-At runtime, type -- (S p x) will be represented by (Sig x) from FRP.Sirea.Signal.
--- Type x is an actual Haskell data type.
 --
 -- The response signal, (S p y) is analogous to a return value from -- a procedure call.
 However, the general idiom is to pipeline the